theramiyer/2021.unpolarised.in/content/books/unpolarised-in-2021.md

 ######################################## author #############################
 author:
   enable : false
-  image : "images/about/home-1.jpg"
+  image : "images/about/author.jpg"
-  name : "Yasin Arafat"
+  name : "Ram Iyer"
-  designation : "A technical Writer" content : "
-  Do you want to be even more successful?
-Learn to love learn and growth.
-The more efort you put into improving your skills, the bigger the payoff you will get.

-  It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."
+  designation : "Writer, Automation Engineer" content : "Ram Iyer is a mainstream IT automation engineer by profession, who lives in Bangalore (India), doing the usual cool stuff such as punching away at the keyboard on weekdays.
+He's also a cartographer, research scientist, photographer and explorer in his dreams at night.
+Ram reads psychology, and loves cycling.
+He writes for pleasure mainly on http://blog.ramiyer.me.
+Follow him on Twitter at https://twitter.com/iamramiyer."

   # signature
   signature : "images/about/2.png"